ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch07.md

 Model parallelism is perhaps the most intuitive form of parallelization across devices.
-For example, for a simple neural network that consists of only two layersâ€"a hidden layer and an output layerâ€"we can keep one layer on one GPU and the other layer on another GPU.
+For example, for a simple neural network that consists of only two layers""a hidden layer and an output layer""we can keep one layer on one GPU and the other layer on another GPU.
 Of course, this can scale to an arbitrary number of layers and GPUs.